 1 pt.
 Members of the faculty.

 Prerequisites: Obtained internship and approval from Professor Eleni Drinea.
-Only for M.S. students in the Computer Science Department (and Data Science Institute) who need relevant work experience as part of their program of study.
+Only for M.S. students in the Computer Science Department (and MS in Data Science program) who need relevant work experience as part of their program of study.
 Final report required.
 This course may not be taken for pass/fail credit or audited.
 For more information visit http://www.cs.columbia.edu/education/ms/cpt.